Overview of Washington Retirement Tax Friendliness

 Is Washington State tax-friendly for retirees?

-Yes.
-Washington State is one of seven states that do not have a state income tax.
-That means any income from Social Security, a pension or a retirement account is tax-free at the state level in Washington.
-Property tax rates in Washington State are also lower than average.
+Washington State is one of nine states that do not have an income tax.
+That means any income from Social Security, a pension or a retirement account is tax-free at the state level.
+Property tax rates in Washington State are a bit below average.

 That being said, some taxes in Washington State are quite high.
-The overall sales tax in Washington is fifth highest in the U.S. Washington also has its own estate tax, with an exemption less than half the federal estate tax exemption.
+The overall average sales tax in Washington is the fourth-highest in the U.S. Washington also has its own estate tax with a fairly low exemption.